 Location: 105 W Dewey Ave, Wharton, NJ 07885

-Haunted Scarehouse, in Wharton, NJ, continues to be the most technologically advanced, detailed and genuinely scary indoor haunted walk-through attractions in the tristate area.
-Every single season a painstaking attention to structural detail, and scene design while creating an extensive two-floor walking attraction that at times feels like a horror “museum”.
-The intricate custom built sets feature disturbing imagery, gore and impressive animatronic props, which make it easy to get lost as each room encourages exploration.
-This season the attraction has made several changes to both its “House of Nightmares” and “Attic” attractions.
-The additions/changes add creative elements to each attraction including an attempt at a “mini-escape” games challenge for an ending, and a twisted, downright creepy “funhouse” style “merry-go-round” featuring dangling heads and blood stained mirrors.
-While they were missing a few actors during our visit, we still thoroughly enjoyed our trip through the Haunted Scarehouse.
+Every single season a painstaking attention to structural detail, and scene design while creating an extensive two-floor walking attraction that at times feels like a horror “museum”, spurring an inner sense of “exploration” which is the perfect way to set up well-timed scares.
+The intricate custom-built sets feature disturbing imagery, gore, and impressive animatronic props, which make it easy to get lost as each room encourages exploration.
+This season the attraction has made several changes to both its “House of Nightmares” and “Attic” attractions, and a brand new third experience “Dark Side of Hayden House”.
+The additions/changes add creative elements to each attraction including a “mini-escape” games challenge for an ending(with a surprise prize that garners a chuckle), numerous new “rooms” of the Hayden Household including a disturbing “road-kill” scene, improved special effects and our favorite an insane, twisted, downright creepy “funhouse” style “merry-go-round of death” featuring dangling heads and blood-stained mirrors.
 Haunt fans of all backgrounds will appreciate the incredible details, and design of this attraction, as they continue to find new innovative ways to generate scares.

-Haunted Scarehouse, features two connected indoor attractions; the “House of Nightmares”, “The Attic” and a fantastic pre-show, which is on the level with interactive attractions featured at major amusement parks that transport guests “back in time”.
+13th Hour features two connected indoor attractions; the “House of Nightmares”, “The Attic” and a fantastic pre-show, which is on the level with interactive attractions featured at major amusement parks that transport guests “back in time” guided by an insanely entertaining “mad doctor”.
 The opening pre-show is entertaining and unique to this attraction.
 The entire experience is reminiscent of an interactive 3D simulator and creates a powerful opening for a trip through the attraction.
-The quality of this preshow alone tops most haunted attractions and helps guests forget they are in a large industrial building.
+The quality of this pre-show alone tops most haunted attractions and helps guests forget they are in a large industrial building.

-The intricate details and fantastic set designs are experienced in small groups, and the Haunted Scarehouse does not disappoint.
+The intricate details and fantastic set designs are experienced in small groups, and the 13th Hour Haunted House does not disappoint.
 Guests will travel through time to visit the infamous “Hayden” family homestead.
 A house of horrific slaughter, twisted imagery, and insanity set upon two floors of fear.
-Haunted Scarehouse continues to improve each year, adding new surprises, scares, and interactive thematic sets.
-Overall, the attraction is similar to last year’s show, but noticeable changes and improvements make it still one of the best walk-through attractions you can visit this season.
-This is one of the best designed attractions you can visit this year and is within manageable traveling distance from Northeast PA.
+13th Hour continues to improve each year, adding new surprises, scares, and interactive thematic sets.
+This is one of the best-designed attractions you can visit this year and the additional “third” attraction is well worth an extra ticket and visit this season as it is truly a terrifying experience of being lost (and tormented) in the dark.

-Haunted Scarehouse places an emphasis on the “legend” behind the attraction’s creation.
-The legend of the “Hayden” family places guests back in time to an era in which a farmhouse stood on the grounds of the Haunted Scarehouse.
+13th Hour Haunted House places an emphasis on the “legend” behind the attraction’s creation.
+The legend of the “Hayden” family places guests back in time to an era in which a farmhouse stood on the grounds of the haunt (per attraction storyline)

 Each room/scene is perfectly designed to create anticipation and build fear.
 Doors violently slam open, life-like animatronics from flying demons to a Hollywood quality “werewolf” are found in every corner of this fantastic attraction.
 The talented scare actors, work tirelessly and engaging set designs continue to stay ahead of the curve in adding a modern twist to a classical, traditional walk-through haunted attraction.